 Your blog could earn you thousands of dollars per month (arguably tens of thousands per month over time).
 Don't you think spending a little upfront is totally worth it?
 I do!

-How I Started A Personal Finance Blog
+How to Start a Personal Finance Blog

 Starting a personal finance blog is not much different than creating any other blog.
 The first thing I did was look into what my competitors were doing.
 I focused on ten specific blogs and browsed through much of their content to generate ideas.
 I opened a free Trello account and jotted down these ideas.

 After I had brainstormed a few dozen personal finance blog post ideas, I signed up for Bluehost and installed WordPress.
 My brother, being a professional web designer, helped me get the blog up and running and looking nice.
-While I didn't personally get a theme from Envato, I highly recommend checking it out if you're in the market for a premium theme.

 Once the blog was up and running, I signed up for Elite Blog Academy's waiting list and started writing my first several posts.
 Elite Blog Academy opened up in March, as it does every year, and I joined the course and Facebook group.